taraky25/taraky25/README.md

 - Business Intelligence

 ## Let's Connect!
 Feel free to explore my repositories and reach out to me for collaboration or discussion.
-You can connect with me on [LinkedIn](LinkedIn profile link) or [Twitter](Twitter profile link).
+You can connect with me on [LinkedIn](www.linkedin.com/in/hilmy-dzaky-muchtar) or [Instagram](https://www.instagram.com/hilmydzaky_/).

 <!--
 **taraky25/taraky25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.